caoccao/Javet/docs/faq/can_javet_support_mac.rst

 My MacBook Air mid-2012 was revived with Mac OS Catalina which is the lowest version supported by latest V8.
 I managed to have built `snapshot version (x86_64 only) <https://drive.google.com/drive/folders/18wcF8c-zjZg9iZeGfNSL8-bxqJwDZVEL?usp=sharing>`_ for testing purpose.

+You are welcome taking a try and I look forward to your feedback.

 Known Issue
 -----------

-There seems to be memory address conflict between Node.js mode and V8 mode, so the unit test cannot completely pass.
-It should be fine with only one mode.

-You are welcome taking a try and I look forward to your feedback.
+Some of the Node.js symbols might not be exposed correctly.
+That might cause native node modules malfunction.
+Quick fix will be served per issue reported.

 Will the Mac OS Build be LTS?
 -----------------------------